Here are my tips for a Thanksgiving meal plan that includes everything from recipes and grocery shopping to serving platters and name cards.

 Plan name tags and games

 Thanksgiving is one of the days when I love to make name tags.
-We have chalkboard ones, and Mazen is a pro at writing the names.
+We have chalkboard ones, and kids love to be the ones to write the names.
 We also play a Thankful Game and I like to make little cards with topics that we pull out of a vase like “What is a place you’re thankful for?” or “Who is a person who has made an impact on your life?”
 Even just locating your deck of cards or bringing a few board games up can be a great step to get the games going!
 Or maybe you’re a football family – get the gear ready!

 Organize your food storage containers + fridge storage